 - Family History: Those with a family history of the disease have an increased risk.
 In some cases, the incidence of pancreatic cancer in a family may be associated with a genetic mutation.
 Genetic tests may identify a person’s risk.

-- Health Conditions: Pancreatic cancer is more common in diabetics and in some cases the cancer appears to cause the diabetes.
+- Health Conditions: Pancreatic cancer is more common in diabetics.
 Chronic pancreatitis due to a gene mutation; cirrhosis of the liver; and excess stomach acid or the bacteria H. pylori also increase risk.

 Symptoms and Signs